-As the start of the 2022 NRL season looms, we’re still without a new and exciting Rugby League game for console and PC enthusiasts.
+As the start of the 2022 NRL season looms, we’re still without an official Rugby League game for console and PC enthusiasts.
 It’s now been almost 5 years since Tru Blu Entertainment released Rugby League Live 4 and almost 7 years since we’ve had a new Rugby League game worth playing.
 That’s a record even Rockstar would be proud of.

 Rugby League Live 3 was so close to nailing the gameplay.
 As it is, it’s a thoroughly enjoyable play-through.
 However, the gameplay limitations means that after a few hours it’s possible to go from mere rookie to rugby league god.
 The gameplay for RLL3 was smooth without being outstanding.
 The passing is an area which needs thorough review, and frankly, something that no league or union game has nailed since Rugby 08 and Rugby World Cup 2011.